gulrak/filesystem/README.md

 ## Platforms

-`ghc::filesystem` is developed on macOS but tested on Windows and Linux.
+`ghc::filesystem` is developed on macOS but CI tested on macOS, Windows, Linux and FreeBSD.
 It should work on any of these with a C++11-capable compiler.
-I currently don't have a BSD derivate besides macOS, so the preprocessor checks will cry out if you try to use it there, but if there is demand, I can try to help.
-Also there are some checks to hopefully better work on Android, but as I currently don't test with the Android NDK, I wouldn't call it a supported platform yet.
+Also there are some checks to hopefully better work on Android, but as I currently don't test with the Android NDK, I wouldn't call it a supported platform yet, same is valid for using it with Emscripten.
+It is now part of the detected platforms, I fixed the obvious issues and ran some tests with it, so it should be fine.
 All in all, I don't see it replacing `std::filesystem` where full C++17 is available, it doesn't try to be a "better" `std::filesystem`, just a drop-in if you can't use it (with the exception of the UTF-8 preference on Windows).